Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Introduction

 \section{Introduction}

-Nowadays, the standard model (SM) of particle physics \cite{Donoghue2014}*\footnote{In the following, references marked with an asterisk ``*'' are reviews/books/lectures instead of original research articles.}, defined as a \emph{local} renormalizable (commutative) quantum field theory (QFT) on a \emph{4-dimensional} (4D) Minkowski spacetime \cite{Weinberg:1995mt, Weinberg:1996kr}, provides a self-consistent theoretical description of the strong, electromagnetic and weak interactions between all known elementary particles, via quantum chromodynamics (QCD) and the electroweak (EW) theory, with a great experimental success \cite{Zyla:2020zbs}*.
-Nevertheless, the SM should not be the end of the high-energy physics (HEP) story, since we have several good reasons to go beyond the SM (BSM) \cite{Gripaios:2015gxa}*.
-Therefore, the SM should be only an effective field theory (EFT) which is valid up to some unknown cutoff $\Lambda_{SM}$, such as new nonrenormalizable operators become important for energies approaching $\Lambda_{SM}$ from below \cite{Burgess:2020tbq}*.\\

-From a bottom-up perspective, HEP models based on \emph{local} QFT's with \emph{extra dimensions of space} (EDS) and \emph{$p$-branes}\footnote{A $p$-brane is a hypersurface extended in $p \in \mathbb{N}$ spatial dimension(s), such as a 0-brane is a particle, a 1-brane is a string, a 2-brane is a membrane, etc.} were extensively used to solve or reformulate several BSM issues, with a very rich phenomenology \cite{Raychaudhuri:2016}*.
-From a top-down perspective, these constructions are usually considered as EFT's that may have ultraviolet (UV) completions in string theory \cite{Becker:2007zj, Ibanez:2012zz}*.
-Besides, as strings are 1D extended objects, string theory leads naturally to \emph{nonlocal} effects at the string scale $M_s$ \cite{Marshakov:2002ff}*, such as nonlocal form factors decrease rapidly for distances larger than the string length $\ell_s = 1/M_s$ \cite{Calcagni:2013eua, Calcagni:2014vxa}.
-This feature is manifest in its \emph{string field theory} (SFT) formulation \cite{Taylor:2003gn}*, since it is an \emph{infinite derivative} QFT \cite{Pius:2016jsl}.\\
+Despite its great experimental success \cite{Workman:2022ynf}, the SM should not be the end of the high-energy physics (HEP) story, since we have several good reasons to go beyond the SM (BSM) \cite{Nagashima:2014tva}.
+From a bottom-up perspective, HEP models based on local quantum field theories (QFT's) with extra dimensions of space (EDS's) and branes were extensively used to solve or reformulate various BSM issues, with a very rich phenomenology \cite{Raychaudhuri:2016}.
+The price to pay for models where some SM fields propagate in EDSs is that gauge theories are not perturbatively renormalizable anymore.
+From a top-down perspective, these constructions are usually considered as effective field theories (EFT's) that may have UV completions in string theory \cite{Becker:2007zj, Ibanez:2012zz}.\\